quaderno/quaderno-woocommerce/readme.txt

 * New: Record billing phone
 * Fix: Use tax incl prices for shipping costs
 * New: Add discounts to invoices
+* New: Show Tax ID as mandatory when necessary

 = 1.8 =
 * New: Collect Tax ID for customers in Spain, Belgium, Germany, and Italy